icedpygui/IcedPyGui/README.md

   * Text - a text widget, RichText in future release
   * Timer - clocked event for dynamically controlling widgets or other timed events
   * Toggler - a widget for setting conditions like true/false on/off, etc
-  * Tooltip - Widget for proping with info when mouse hovered over a widget
+  * Tooltip - Widget for prompting with info when mouse hovered over a widget
   * Windows multiple - many windows enabled

 ## Future Enhancements to the program